vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/005/05_tA_asya.md

 title = "05"

 +++
-On the interpretational difficulties of this vs., see publ. intro.
+On the interpretational difficulties of this vs., see published introduction.